Iowa Motorcycle Accident Attorneys You Can Trust

 Common Motorcycle Accident Injuries

 Motorcyclists are at a comparatively greater disadvantage on the road than those operating standard vehicles.
-Because of this, many motorcycle injuries are extremely severe, and in some instances can be fatal.
-The following are just some of the common injuries experienced in a motorcycle accident:
+That's why many motorcycle injuries are severe, and in some cases, can be fatal.
+These are some of the common injuries experienced in a motorcycle accident: